elaforge/karya/doc/cmd.md

 'Cmd.Cmd.state_record_velocity'.

 Instruments can carry their own Cmds, which come into scope on the relative note track.
-So for instance an unpitched drum instrument may override the note track Cmds so that entering notes creates drum strokes rather than pitched notes.
+So for instance an drum instrument may override the note track Cmds so that entering notes creates drum strokes rather than pitched notes.

 #### pitch track